espressif/developer-portal/content/workshops/esp-idf-with-esp32-c6/assignment-1/index.md

 ## Next step

-Now that you know how to use the Espressif IDE, let's get started with the ESP-IDF and create a project based on the components.
+Now that you know how to use Espressif-IDE, let's get started with ESP-IDF and create a project based on the components.

 [Assignment 2: Creating a new project with Components](../assignment-2)